Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/totp/general.rst

-Paste in the secret key in the corresponding field and choose an appropiate slot name.
+Paste in the secret key in the corresponding field and choose an appropriate slot name.
 Click on “Save” and type in your admin PIN if requested.

 .. figure:: images/otp/5.png
    :alt: img5